mikezhen/healthjoy-forker/README.md

 ## Manual Setup

+(Disclaimer: The following instructions are for MacOS and possibly Unix)

 1. Set the necessary environment variables for local development.
 Reach out to project owner for values of `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.

 ```bash